byuibigdata/FLC_Model_Explainers/README.md

 Depending on the project that you are working on, different model explainers will be able to tell you your results in different ways.
 There are 6 main model explainers, each with their own personality.

-# Global Features Importances
+### Global Features Importances
+Global Features Importances (Model Level): It lets us analyze model weights to understand the global performance of the model.

-# Local Features Importances
+### Local Features Importances
+Local Features Importances (Individual Example Level): It lets us analyze individual data example's prediction to understand the local performance of the model.
+This can help us drill down why the particular prediction was made and which data features played what role in that prediction.

 # Model Explainer Example Derek LIME